How to Use Your PDFs

 ✓ iPad and iPhone (Apple Pencil compatible)

-✓ Android tablets/phones
+✓ Android tablets and phones

-✓ Mac & Windows computers
+✓ Mac and Windows computers

 Other PDF apps may work, but Adobe Acrobat Reader gives the most reliable experience.